deeplook/freebora/README.rst

 Installation
 ------------

-You can install ``freebora`` after cloning or downloading this code from GitHub and running ``python3 setup.py install`` in its root directory.
+You can install ``freebora`` with a simple ``pip install freebora`` from the Python Package Index, or after cloning or downloading this code from GitHub and running ``python3 setup.py install`` in its root directory.
-Later you will also be able to do that from the Python Package Index (PyPI) using ``pip install freebora``.
+At the moment it is intended to work only on Python 3.

 Tests